Petryshakvasyl/spring-security/simple-security/README.md

 login
 -----
-To login for the app use below credential:
+To login for the app as a user use below credential:

     login: user
     password: password
+the user has access to the user page: http://localhost:8180/user

+To login for the app as an admin use below credential:

+        login: admin
+        password: admin

+The admin has access to the user pages: http://localhost:8180/user and http://localhost:8180/

- it will looks like this:
+The home page looks like this:

  ![home page](first-app.png)